-- 88. Only students who are OfS-fundable should be returned in the HESF survey.
+- 83. Only students who are OfS-fundable should be returned in the HESF survey.
 To be considered as OfS-fundable, students will need to: - a.
-Meet criteria for Home fee status according to both nationality and residency requirements set out in regulations.5 Student Finance England provides a practitioners' helpline (0300 100 0618) for detailed information about policy and regulations or for help with more complex assessment, eligibility or circumstantial questions.
+Meet criteria for Home fee status according to both nationality and residency requirements set out in regulations.
+10 Student Finance England provides a practitioners' helpline (0300 100 0618) for detailed information about policy and regulations or for help with more complex assessment, eligibility or circumstantial questions.
 If Student Finance England says that a student is eligible, this means that the student is also regarded as a Home fee student for HESF purposes. - b.
-Not fall into any of the 'non-fundable' categories given in Annex F of the HESES22 guidance.
+Not fall into any of the 'non-fundable' categories given in Annex F of the HESES23 guidance.
 In summary, these categories of non-fundable students include: - i.
 Those where another EU public source funds, or is responsible for funding, their provision.
 This includes all postgraduate research students and students on initial and in-service teacher training courses for school teachers.
-However, years of instance that are undertaken as part of an apprenticeship should not be treated as non-fundable (and thus excluded from HESF) solely on the basis that funding for their apprenticeship is provided by the ESFA. - ii.
+However, years of engagement that are undertaken as part of an apprenticeship should not be treated as non-fundable (and thus excluded from HESF) solely on the basis that funding for their apprenticeship is provided by the ESFA. - ii.
 Those on courses commissioned and funded by an NHS organisation, where the course fee charged to the student is zero because an NHS organisation is meeting the full costs of the course.
 This does not include students on courses studied as part of an apprenticeship, which remain fundable as long as all other fundability criteria are met. - iii.
 Those on a 'closed' course.
 This is a course which is not open to all suitably qualified candidates, typically because it is open only to employees of a particular company.
-This does not apply to apprenticeships.
+This does not apply to apprenticeships. - iv.
+Those aiming for a qualification of an academic level that is no higher than one they have already achieved (an equivalent or lower qualification), unless an exemption applies.

-5 Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No. 779), as amended.
+&lt;sup>10 Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No. 779), as amended.
 See www.legislation.gov.uk/.